 RCCs run the forecast validation process;

-Based on the outcome in 1, RCCs provide the forecast error to the Application TSOs of the BC-platform in order to adjust the mandatory CZC allocation limitation for BC.
+Based on the outcome in 1, RCCs provide the forecast error to the Application TSOs of the BC platform in order to adjust the mandatory CZC allocation limitation for BC.
 RCCs could provide a recommendation for improving the forecast algorithm; and

 dependent on changes made to the forecast algorithm, RCCs perform a forecast algorithm check in order to detect any potential systematic errors.

-One forecast process and one forecast validation process per BC-platform
+One forecast process and one forecast validation process per BC platform

-The CZCAOF optimises the CZC allocation for all applications belonging to the particular BC-platform at once.
-The forecast process provides the DA bidding curves of all relevant DAMs for the applications of the BC-platform as one major input to the CZCAOF.
-To avoid deviations between forecasts due to diverging inputs to forecast processes for subsets of regions within one BC-platform the relevant DAMs in the forecast process should be identical to the DAMs of the CZCAOF.
-Therefore, there should be one forecast process per BC-platform.
-With one forecast process also one forecast validation process per BC-platform should be implemented.
+The CZCAOF optimises the CZC allocation for all applications belonging to the particular BC platform at once.
+The forecast process provides the DA bidding curves of all relevant DAMs for the applications of the BC platform as one major input to the CZCAOF.
+To avoid deviations between forecasts due to diverging inputs to forecast processes for subsets of regions within one BC platform the relevant DAMs in the forecast process should be identical to the DAMs of the CZCAOF.
+Therefore, there should be one forecast process per BC platform.
+With one forecast process also one forecast validation process per BC platform should be implemented.

 Forecasting Methods

 The previous sections 5.3.2 and 5.3.3 describe the forecast process in the market-based allocation process.
-The forecast method can be selected by the application TSOs of one BC-platform jointly.
+The forecast method can be selected by the application TSOs of one BC platform jointly.

 The forecast method describes the approach to how the forecasting should be conducted.
 The approach to be selected should be the most transparent so that market participants and BSPs understand and can take into account the forecast approach in their process of portfolio optimisation.
-In the following, four main approaches out of a potential range of options will be described from which application TSOs of a BC-platform together with the forecast entity may choose one which best meets the regional requirements:
+In the following, four main approaches out of a potential range of options will be described from which application TSOs of a BC platform together with the forecast entity may choose one which best meets the regional requirements:

 Market indicators;